A-3PO: Accelerating Asynchronous LLM Training with Staleness-aware Proximal Policy Approximation: Introduction

 \textbf{This raises a natural question: do we really need to compute the proximal policy explicitly?
 Looking at the objective from first principles, the proximal policy simply serves as a trust region anchor: it does not need to be computed from the network, but it just needs to lie somewhere between the behavior and target policies to prevent extreme importance weights.} This insight leads to our solution: instead of computing the proximal policy through a forward pass, we approximate it by interpolating between the behavior policy and the target policy in log-probability space.
 Our staleness-aware interpolation weighs fresher data more heavily, maintaining the stabilizing effect of decoupled loss while eliminating the computational overhead.

-Our contributions are threefold: \begin{enumerate} \item A staleness-aware proximal probability interpolation method that eliminates the actor recomputation cost in decoupled loss while retaining the trust-region structure of PPO. \item Empirical evaluation shows that our method achieves a 22\% training speedup on GSM8K with Qwen2.5-1.5B-Instruct, while maintaining performance within 2\% of the standard loss baseline and significantly reducing gradient norm and entropy instability. \item Open-source implementation, providing an efficient large-scale asynchronous RL-based LLM post training algorithm. \end{enumerate}
+Our contributions are threefold: \begin{enumerate} \item A staleness-aware proximal probability interpolation method that eliminates the computation cost of proximal policies in decoupled loss while retaining PPO's trust-region structure. \item Empirical evaluation across two model scales (1.5B and 8B parameters) demonstrates that our method achieves up to 1.8$\times$ speedup in training time while maintaining comparable task performance and superior training stability compared to both the standard decoupled PPO and synchronous training baselines, with particular advantages at larger scales. \item Open-source implementation, providing an efficient large-scale asynchronous RL-based LLM post training algorithm. \end{enumerate}